swa28/Bike_Store_Sales_Analysis_Bigquery/README.md

 <img src="Bike_Store_Results/Q5.3.png" width="700"/>

-### Now let's explore products sold across the stores.
+## How many products were sold across the stores?
 <pre>
  WITH store_sale AS
  (